swaroopkrishna91/twitter_api_project/ReadMe.md

 This Go application demonstrates how to post a tweet using Twitter API v2 and delete the tweet after a delay of 30 seconds.

-## Prerequisites
+## Requirements

-1. Go installed on your machine.
-2. A Twitter Developer account and access to the Twitter API.
-3. Create an `.env` file in the root directory of the project (this is where you will store your Twitter API credentials).
+Create an `.env` file in the root directory of the project (this is where you will store your Twitter API credentials).

 ## Setup